 Safety in the industrial and manufacturing workplace is necessary for having a sound, profitable business and complying with the Occupational Safety and Health Administration.
 As most know, OSHA is the federal agency tasked with overseeing workplace safety, and if you’re not in compliance with their rules and regulations, your business could be hit with financial penalties, and potentially even face jail time.
 Penalties for violating OSHA manufacturing standards can range from thousands to millions of dollars depending on the circumstances.

-With the business cost of having injured employees, fines and legal trouble if you violate OSHA standards, it’s only natural to desire the safest work environment possible.
+With the business cost of having injured employees, fines, and legal trouble if you violate OSHA standards, it’s only natural to desire the safest work environment possible.
 While having proper rules and safety and equipment training in the workplace is an important part of keeping everyone safe, having the right industrial equipment also goes a long way.
-OSHA regulations cover a wide variety of areas, including rules relating to the use of aluminum and its production of dangerous dust.
-Currently, there is no single OSHA standard for handing aluminum dust but don’t let that fool you!
+OSHA dust regulations cover a wide variety of areas, including rules relating to the use of aluminum and its production of dangerous dust.
+Currently, there is no single OSHA aluminum dust handling standard, but don’t let that fool you!
 OSHA has been levying hefty fines for combustible dust hazards, including aluminum, under their General Duty clause.
 Don’t be complacent – read on to learn more about how to safely handle aluminum dust.